Hero image desktop Hero image mobile

 • Over the past 10 years, an increasing number of wool and sheep meat producers have been able to cease mulesing (the removal of skin around a lamb’s breech and tail), due largely to the shift away from breeds, such as Merino sheep, that are highly susceptible to flystrike.

 • These days, most cattle are bred without horns to reduce the need to dehorn calves – a practice which helps prevent livestock injuring themselves, other livestock and human handlers.
-73% of the national cattle herd is genetically polled (hornless).
-(Source)
+Almost 72% of calves born into seedstock herds in 2022 were naturally polled (hornless).
+Seedstock refers to the population of animals used for breeding(Source)